FabianoEger/tago-documentation/analysis.rst

 .value
 ======
-Can pass a value to be searched in your bucket.
-The API will respond with the location, date and other data related to that value.
+It is possible to do a search in the variables by *value*.
+The result will come with the location, date and other data related to that value.

 | **Arguments**
 | bucket_var("variable").value("value").run([thisArg])
-| *\*value(String/Integer) You will need to pass a value.*
+| *\*value(String/Integer) the value to be searched.*
 |
 | **Returns**
-| *(Array) Return an Array with corresponding times which this value was inserted in bucket.
+| *(Array) An Array with the corresponded times which this value was inserted in bucket.
 You can use **.query("last_value")** to get the last one.
 |
 |
 | **Examples**